Code-Institute-Submissions/white-wedding/README.md

 ### Content

 The content is made up by me, but some of the information added is based on my friend, the wedding planner, and her life.
 It's been a wild ride creating this.
 Many hairs have been pulled in this annoying process of getting things to work as you wish.
 Still, I wouldn't have it any other way.
 There have been problems constantly, even though I took a lot of inspiration from earlier trial projects we have done during the modules.
 It's one thing following a path set-up by tutors, with given instructors.
 A whole other business giving life to an original idea.
 Anyway, it should be working now.
 If there are issues, they should be minor at the moment.
-I have searched high
+I have done all I can to make it a fully functional site, testing on different screen sizes.
+Often I have figured out the problems through using my cellphone, which is quite narrow in width.
+I look forward to hearing what you think about my first website!

 ### Media